The Nest

 Additionally, some landlords may delegate the application process to a third party, which can lengthen the approval timeline.

-Several factors can affect how long it takes to get approved for an apartment.
+Several factors can influence the time it takes to get approved for an apartment.
 One significant factor is who you are communicating with.
 You can expect a quicker response if you deal directly with the landlord.
-In contrast, communicating through a real estate agent or management company may lead to longer wait times, as they must consult with the landlord before deciding.

 How Do You Know If Your Rental Application Is Approved?